-From marketers’ point of view, it’s easier to engage an audience with content or purchase when they are enjoying the experience up to the hilt.
+From a marketer’s point of view, it’s easier to engage an audience with content or purchase when they are enjoying the experience up to the hilt.
 Also, buy now-pay later platforms have their own customer base, which could be well utilized by marketers.
 It attracts new audiences, too, as otherwise, some users would not be so keen to complete the purchase.

-Buy now-pay later format is a response to what Gen-Z and Millennials actually need.
+The buy now-pay later format is a response to what Gen-Z and Millennials actually need.
 As Wordplay found out, these two generations are not keen to go into debt, and only a third of them actually have a credit card.
 There are various reasons for this, with the 2007 financial crisis probably being the most important one.

 UX-based ad approach

 Use your tools to lead the user through the whole funnel.
 Find out their intent, catch their interest, become their guide, and eventually bring them to the final station – conversion.

 You only have milliseconds to catch their attention, so make sure the campaign facilitates all the processes for the users.
 Society is overloaded with information, so internet users are naturally looking for solutions that help them save time and brainpower.